 Ah, Greece.
 It’s my favorite country – I’ve spent four months here in the past two years, and plan to spend at least five more months here this year.
 It’s a sun-filled seaside heaven.
 Every time I have to leave, I literally count the days until I can return.
 So with all that time traveling and living here, I’ve learned a lot of Greece travel tips that I hope will help you on your next trip here.

-Here are my top ten Greece travel tips.
+My top ten Greece travel tips.

 Greece has water quality ranging from fine in Athens to excellent in Crete.
 So buying big quantities of bottled water, and then adding those empty bottles to the already-big mounds of plastic waste we’ve created in the world?
 Not necessary.